Is Mango farming profitable in Kenya?

 Growing mangoes in Kenya is a highly lucrative venture.

-This is because mango trees have a way of multiplying an investment by 100%, 200% or even 1500% over a long period of time.
+Mango trees have a way of multiplying an investment by 100%, 200% or even 1500% over a long period of time.

 Today I am writing this post to show you how to earn unimaginable returns by growing mango trees.

-To do so, this post will be rather long.
+In do so, this post will be rather long.

 You’ll have all knowledge necessary for mango farming.